sliptrixx/hibzzgames-unity-scripts/Core/Singletons/README.md

 ### Hibzz.Core.Singletons
-A set of classes that simplifies the creation and usage of singletons in Unity projects
+A set of classes that simplifies the creation, management and usage of singletons in Unity projects.
+The object gets created automatically when it's first accessed and whenever the object is destroyed, the reference to the instance get's cleared automatically (like in case of scene change, etc.)

 ### How to use?
 ```c#